Chapter 1:

 The Uppercity, Krastas.
 October 18, 1434.

 “You’re late,” he said.
+“Lady Rustes was kept waiting.
+Your compensation will reflect this… Delay.”
 His voice was completely flat.
-“Lady Rustes was kept waiting.
-Your compensation will reflect this… delay.”

 We weren’t late.
 Laufa swallowed her response.
 She knew she couldn’t win that argument.
-Instead, she gave a stiff nod, dropping her eyes to the polished floor.
+Instead, she gave a stiff nod, lowering her eyes to the polished floor.
 The attendant pressed a handful of coins into her palm.
-She clenched her fist around them, they felt insultingly light.
+She clenched her fist around them, but they felt insultingly light.

-The crystal ring on his finger, a single, polished stena, flashed.
+The crystal ring on the Archbishop’s finger, a single, polished stena, flashed.
 “Behold, the Lord’s protective power!”

 The gemstone bloomed into the air like a crystallising snowflake.
-Light exploded out in glowing pathways, forming a pulsing barrier.
-A gasp escaped the woman beside Laufa.
-Bodies pressed in closer and heads craned to witness the display.
-The crowd's restlessness had completely disappeared.
+Light exploded out in glowing blue pathways, forming a pulsing barrier above him.
+A gasp escaped the woman beside Laufa as bodies pressed in closer, and heads craned to witness the display.

-Laufa turned her back on the ceremony and began to weave through the thinning crowd.
-The Archbishop’s voice faded into the background, but his words still hung in her mind.
+She weaved through the thinning crowd.
+The Archbishop’s voice faded into the background, but his words still clawed at her mind.
 Divine grace.

-She rummaged in the pouch tied to her waist and found the coins.
+She rummaged in the pouch tied to her waist, her fingers closing around the coins.
 They felt pathetic against her hand.
-Her fingertip still stung, too.
+Her fingertip still stung as well.
 She felt no grace at all.

 “...Huh?”